A platter of Chicken Spring Rolls is always a crowd favourite. Crisp, savoury, and easy to dip, they make entertaining stress-free and delicious.

 How to Make Chicken Spring Rolls

 Step 2: Heat a wok over high heat.
 When hot, add 1 tablespoon of the vegetable oil.
-Stir-fry the ground chicken until browned, then remove it and set it aside.
+Stir-fry the chicken until browned, then remove it.
+Set aside.

-Step 3: Wipe the wok clean and turn the heat to medium.
-When warm, add the remaining vegetable oil.
-Add the green onion, garlic, and ginger, and cook for 30 seconds without burning them.
+Step 3: Wipe the wok clean and reduce the heat to medium.
+When warm, add the remaining vegetable oil, then add the spring onion, garlic, and ginger.
+Cook for 30 seconds, stirring, without letting them burn.

 Step 4: Add the carrots and cabbage.
-Stir well and turn the heat to medium-high.
-Stir-fry the vegetables for 2 minutes, or until the carrots have softened.
+Stir well, increase the heat to medium-high, and stir-fry for 2 minutes, or until the carrots have softened.

-Step 5: Add the cooked chicken and the oyster sauce to the wok, and mix well.
+Step 5: Return the cooked chicken to the wok, add the oyster sauce, and mix well until evenly combined.

-Step 6: Spread the mixture onto a baking sheet to let it cool.
-Prop up the baking sheet on one end so that any liquid collects on the other side.
-When the mixture is cool, discard the liquid.
+Step 6: Spread the mixture onto a baking sheet and let it cool.
+Tilt the tray slightly to allow any liquid to collect on one side.
+Once cooled, remove and discard the liquid.

-Step 7: In a small bowl, whisk together the cornstarch and water (this will help you seal the spring rolls).
+Step 1: In a small bowl, whisk together the cornstarch and water to make a slurry.
 Open the spring roll wrapper package and cover the wrappers with a damp towel to prevent them from drying out.

-Step 1: Place the wrapper like a diamond on a clean, dry surface.
-Place 1 tablespoon of filling near the bottom corner.
+Step 2: Place a wrapper in a diamond position on a clean, dry surface.
+Add 1 tablespoon of filling near the bottom corner.

-Step 3: Paint a little cornstarch slurry along the edge and seal it closed.
+Step 4: Brush a little cornstarch slurry along the edge and sides of the wrapper, then seal it closed.

-Step 4: Place the rolls seam side down and keep them covered with cling wrap to prevent them from drying out.
+Step 5: Place the rolls seam side down and keep them covered with plastic wrap to prevent them from drying out.

 Frequently Asked Questions

-Yes, chicken spring rolls can be cooked in the air fryer for a lighter version.
-I brush them with a little oil and cook them at 190°C – 375°F for about 10 to 12 minutes, turning them over halfway through.
-They come out crisp and golden, though the texture is a little different from deep-frying.
+Yes, you can make Air Fryer Chicken Spring Rolls in an air fryer for a lighter option.
+Lightly brush or spray them with oil, then cook at 190°C – 375°F for 10 to 12 minutes, turning halfway through so they brown evenly.
+They come out crisp and golden, though the texture is slightly different from deep-fried spring rolls.

 They are done once the wrappers turn golden brown all over.
 This usually takes about 2 to 3 minutes, depending on the size of the rolls and the heat of the oil.